andiweli/gamestick-assets/README.md

 Tales of Illyria 2 3.55.apk
 </details>

+> [!NOTE]
-Games not listed here aren't tested but not compatible/ major flaws/ no supported controller/ etc.
+> Games not listed here are tested but not compatible/ have major flaws/ no supported controller/ lags / etc.